 Star Wars’ fans can collect not only Star Wars products nowadays but experiences and memories as well.
 Just visit Disneyland and kids can participate in Jedi Training or attend the Star Wars Celebration and you can immerse in all things Star Wars.
 But you can bring it up a notch by riding a Star Wars plane.
 There’s a Star Wars plane?
 Yes!
-One of the three arrived at the Los Angeles International Airport in 2016 and was a site to behold.
-The Star Wars BB-8™ANA Jet arrived from its inaugural international flight from Japan and I was lucky enough to be invited to cover it’s arrival.
-Me and the rest of the major news team from Los Angeles were able to see it land, taxi, board the cabin and even meet the real BB-8 from the Star Wars movie.
+One of the three arrived at the Los Angeles International Airport in 2016 and was a sight to behold.
+The Star Wars BB-8™ANA Jet arrived from its inaugural international flight from Japan and I was lucky enough to be invited to cover its arrival.
+I and the rest of the major news team from Los Angeles were able to see it land, taxi, board the cabin and even meet the real BB-8 from the Star Wars movie.

 The first design which has domestic routes around Japan is the Star Wars™Ana Jet, a combination of R2-D2 and BB-8.

-The second design was a R2-D2™ANA Jet and it flies to Paris, Sydney, Munich, Jakarta and Beijing from Japan.
+The second design was a R2-D2™ ANA Jet and it flies to Paris, Sydney, Munich, Jakarta and Beijing from Japan.
 It initially flew to Los Angeles but later on move to a Japan-Europe route when it served as the airline of the Star Wars cast when they went to London for the premiere of the Star Wars: The Force Awakens in 2015.

 Now we really have our own here in the US that can fly us to Japan (hello Tokyo Disney, I’m coming) as the Star Wars BB-8™ANA Jet will have routes to Los Angeles, Chicago, New York, Houston, Washington DC as well as an Asian route of Singapore to Narita.